 Beet Juice Recipe (Juicer or Blender)

 This Beet Juice recipe is a refreshing drink that is so easy to make and tastes great with no earthy flavor.
-Even if you don’t like beets, you’ll love the flavor of this homemade vegetable juice.
-Make it in a juicer or a blender!
+Even if you don’t like beets, you’ll love the flavor of this homemade juice that also includes other vegetables plus apple and ginger.
+Learn how to make beet juice using a juicer or a blender!

-- Save your money on expensive store-bought juice drinks and make your own instead!
+- Save your money on expensive store-bought juice drinks and make your own instead using a cold press juicer or a high-speed blender and a fine mesh strainer or nut milk bag.

 - The ingredients in this homemade Beetroot Juice recipe all support your health.
-Beets have been studied for their role in aiding detox, heart health, and athletic performance.
-See my full article with information about the potential health benefits of beet juice.
+Beets have been studied for their role in aiding detox, heart health, high blood pressure, and athletic performance due to their dietary nitrates.

 Key Ingredients